Real-time payments have revolutionised the payments industry globally—but with their rise, so has the risk of fraud.

 In a rapidly evolving digital landscape, RTP has revolutionised the payment ecosystem, offering unmatched convenience.
 However, the increased speed and accessibility bring significant fraud risks.
 Balancing innovation and consumer protection requires a collaborative, multi-layered approach, including robust security frameworks, regulatory alignment, and leveraging industry-wide intelligence networks and digital identity systems.

-Stay tuned for our next instalment, coming on the 9th of December, where we’ll dive into the impact of instant payments on cross-border payment fraud.
+Stay tuned for our next instalment, coming on the 9th of December, where we’ll dive into the structure of incentives, controls, and fraud for real-time payments.

 About Anis Ahmed